-Airing on Saturday and Sunday evenings following the Regina Caeli, Archbishop Jerome has begun a new online programme titled “Old Romans Unscripted”!
+Airing on Saturday evenings following the Angelus/Regina Caeli, Archbishop Jerome hosts a new online programme titled “Old Romans Unscripted”!

 The Archbishop was inspired by the trailblazing efforts of acquaintances Kevin Kallsen, George Conger and friend Gavin Ashenden whose programme “Anglican Unscripted” aired on YouTube has drawn interest from conservative Christians of all stripes for the past five years.
 The format is very simple, commentators discuss topics of the day or other subjects in an informal and “light-hearted” discussion and the occasional frank exchange of views.
 From ecclesiastical politics through civil politics, social commentary and personal devotion, religious stories in the Media and general philosophical or theological topics, the flexible format allows a great breadth and diversity of interesting perspectives and possibilities.

 A long time fan of the Anglican version and having committed himself to broadcasting content at 6pm everyday during the Coronavirus imposed lock-down, the Archbishop has adapted the format to accommodate for his and others’ limited technological resources to create “Old Romans Unscripted”.
 The Archbishop hopes the medium will provide a way for Old Roman faithful around the globe to better know and understand each other’s perspectives and experiences in living the faith elsewhere in the world and provide an interesting way for enquirers and others to learn about Old Romans and our raison d’etre.